dmonterom/face_recognition_TF2/README.md

 # Training a face Recognizer using ResNet50 + ArcFace in TensorFlow 2.0

 The aim of this project is to train a state of art face recognizer using TensorFlow 2.0.
 The architecture chosen is a modified version of ResNet50 and the loss function used is [ArcFace](https://arxiv.org/pdf/1801.07698.pdf), both originally developed by deepinsight in [mxnet](https://github.com/deepinsight/insightface).
-The choice of the network was made taking into account that it should have enough complexity to achive good results and that it should be relatively easy trainable from scratch.
-With regard to the loss function, it has been proved that ArcFace is the best loss function for face recognition to date.

 The dataset used for training is the ~~CASIA-Webface~~ MS1M-ArcFace dataset used in [insightface](https://github.com/deepinsight/insightface), and it is available their [model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).
 The images are aligned using mtcnn and cropped to 112x112.